federicovisintini/Dwave2000q/README.md

 ## Usage
 Description of the notebook and scripts in the `code/` folder.

+Code which uses QPU time is commented so whole scrips / notebooks can be run whithout worrying.
+Code which takes a long time to execute is decleared in comments / md.

 To run the notebooks (**.ipynb*) you will need to use jupyter;
 open the terminal (activate the venv if you created it) and type:
 ```bash